 Science Kits: Unbox The Hidden Wonders Of Science

-Science is one of the dreaded subjects for most children.
-It is a subject rich in illustrations, facts and figures, which can at times appear utterly baffling and unintelligible to the young minds.
-The way science is taught in most schools has more to do with the one-sided communication of information by teachers, rather than fostering a spirit of inquiry in students.
-When we talk about this spirit of inquiry, we have to bear in mind curiosity-driven learning and the process of innovation.
+As we all know, a comprehensive learning of science through textbooks is not sufficient for children.
+It is a subject rich in illustrations, facts and figures, which can at times appear difficult to the young minds.
+The way science is taught in most schools has more to do with the one-sided communication of information by teachers, rather than fostering a spirit of inquiry in children.
+When we talk about this spirit of inquiry, we have to bear in mind the necessity of implementing curiosity-driven learning and the process of innovation.

 Curiosity allows children to question, do things differently and learn about their surroundings, using either one of the three senses or all of them together– visual, kinesthetic and auditory.
-Innovation, on the other hand, is about giving vent to one’s creative potential and imagination.
+Innovation, on the other hand, is about providing an outlet to one’s creative potential and imagination.
 It is about devising solutions as per one’s needs and requirements.
-For a six-year-old child, a word as profound as human innovation can be applied to the simplest of their acts.
-It can just refer to the simple act of making a paper boat or a paper plane.
-What’s more, it can also evince their artistic bent of mind– scribbling a space-craft on a drawing book.
-In their later years, they may show an inclination to learn about space-studies at college and university, pursue research and come up with their ideas of inventing a space-craft.
-It undoubtedly shows how a child’s thinking evolves over a long period.
+For a five-year-old child, a word as profound as human innovation can be applied to the simplest of their acts.
+It can just refer to their simple act of making a paper boat or a paper plane, or scribbling a space-craft on a drawing book.
+What’s more, it can also display their artistic bent of mind.
+In their later years, they may show an inclination to learn about space studies or aviation science at college and university, pursue research and come up with their ideas of inventing or improving aircrafts.
+It shows how children’s thinking evolves over a long period of time.

-There has been worldwide recognition of the power of children’s early thinking and learning as well as the belief that science can lay the foundations for lifetime learning and future discoveries.
+There has been worldwide recognition of the power of children’s thinking and learning from an early age, as well as the belief that an education in science can lay the foundations for lifetime learning and future discoveries.
 With appropriate guidance, the natural curiosity of children can be harnessed in the right direction to make sense of the world.
 One of the best ways to help young minds develop a keen interest in science is by providing them with science kits.
-At Next Education, we believe that experiential learning is pivotal to turning knowledge into wisdom for children.
+At Next Education, India’s leading education solutions provider, we believe that experiential learning is pivotal to turning knowledge into wisdom for children.
 Not only are our science kits designed to make learning fun and intellectually stimulating for children but it also gives them hands-on experience with different tools and equipment.

 Let’s understand first what a science kit is.